Wergmort/mcp-router-use/README.md

 ## HTTP Connection Example

-MCP-Use now supports HTTP connections, allowing you to connect to MCP servers running on specific HTTP ports.
+MCP-Router-Use now supports HTTP connections, allowing you to connect to MCP servers running on specific HTTP ports.
 This feature is particularly useful for integrating with web-based MCP servers.

 Here's an example of how to use the HTTP connection feature: